UNDERSTANDING HOW HSCT WORKS

 COLLECTION OF STEM CELLS

-Collection of stem cells is a process called “Apheresis”.
-Some pain in the hip has been reported but in most cases it is a pain free procedure.
-Blood is withdrawn through a catheter and circulated through a cell-separating machine, which separates and collects white blood cells, including the stem cells.
+“Apheresis” is the word given to the collection of new stem cells.
+Some people experience a little pain in the hip, but in most cases the procedure is pain free.
+Blood is withdrawn through a catheter and circulated through a cell-separating machine.
+This machine separates and collects white blood cells and this includes the stem cells.
 The remaining blood cells are returned to the body at the same rate that they were removed.
-After collection the cells are frozen and stored under special conditions until they are needed for transplant (reintroduction to the body).
+After collection the cells are frozen and stored under special conditions.
+They are thawed once they are needed for transplant (reintroduction to the body).

 Administration of chemotherapy takes four days.
-This will wipe out the existing immune system.
-Analysis of the blood will be used to evaluate when the system is adequately prepared in terms of “wipe out” for the stem cell transplantation.
-Once it has been determined that this has taken place and the body is effectively devoid of its previously malfunctioning immune system, isolation will begin and only attending medical staff will be allowed access to minimize any possibility of germs entering the sterile environment while the immune system is effectively non existent.
+This wipes out the existing immune system.
+Analysis of the blood evaluates when the system is adequately prepared for the stem cell transplantation.
+Once confirmed that the “wipe out” of the immune system has been successful isolation begins.
+This means that the body is effectively devoid of its previously malfunctioning immune system.
+Isolation will then begin and only attending medical staff can enter the isolation area.
+Isolation is necessary to prevent the HSCT patient being exposed to germs.
+At this stage the immune system is non existent, so the patient must have the extra protection that Isolation offers.

 PERFORMING THE STEM CELL TRANSPLANT

-Once chemotherapy is completed the previously harvested stem cells are returned to the body.
-It is similar to a blood transfusion.
+Once the Chemotherapy ends, preparation of the thawed and newly harvested stem cells begins.
+The next part of the procedure is to reintroduce them to the body.
+This is similar to a blood transfusion.
 People have commented on symptoms that include nausea, diarrhea, cough fever, chilling and often a headache.
-Medication is provided to decrease these effects.
-It is worth remembering the associated discomfort is short lived and the trade off at the end of the day is incomparable in terms of what it offers!
-The frozen stem cells are thawed in warm water quite simply and infused back into the body.
+Medication eases these symptoms and the associated discomfort is short lived.
+The trade off at the end of the day is incomparable in terms of what it offers!
+The frozen stem cells defrost in warm water, quite simply and infused back into the body.

 THE ENGRAFTMENT PART OF THE PROCEDURE